syed-ilhan-shah/uni_pay/README.md

 # Payment Gateway Library by **UNICODE Team**

-A library for making online payment by using Moyasar payment gateway developed by **UNICODE Team**.
+A library for making online payment by using Moyasar and Tamara payment gateway

 # **Features support**